tonteeton/tontastic/README.md

 ### Quiz contract

-The [Contract](contracts/contract.tact) allows the owner to start a new quiz, and users to make a vote and claim a reward.
-On completion, the TonTeeTon `get-simple-price` contract is called to request the 24h price change.
+The [Contract](contracts/contract.tact) allows users to receive *TONtastic!* rewards for correctly answering the quiz question: "Has the TON to USD rate increased in the last 24 hours?"
+Upon voting UP or DOWN, the contract interacts with the TonTeeTon [get-simple-price](https://github.com/tonteeton/tonteeton/blob/main/enclaves/get-simple-price/contracts/contract.tact) contract to request the current TON price.

 ### Telegram bot